Skip to main content

 Only use the boost function if you really need it

-You should only use your ‘boost’ if you’ve run out of stored heat, as it may use the most expensive electricity rate if you’re on an Economy 7 tariff.
+You should only use your ‘boost’ if you’ve run out of stored heat.
+It may use the most expensive electricity rate if you’re on an Economy 7 tariff.
 Try to use this only in the coldest weather and when you’ve run out of stored heat.

 Should I leave my storage heater on all the time?